 Component units are legally separate entities for which Sourcewell (primary government) is financially accountable, or for which the exclusion of the component unit would render the financial statements of the primary government misleading.
 The criteria used to determine if the primary government is financially accountable for a component unit include whether or not the primary government appoints the voting majority of the potential component unit's governing body, is able to impose its will on the potential component unit, is in a relationship of financial burden or benefit with the potential component unit, or is fiscally depended upon by the potential component unit.
-Sourcewell Technology is reported as a blended component unit and ceased operations as of January 1, 2023, and the services were fully assumed by Sourcewell.
-The formal legal dissolution occurred on March 31, 2023.
+Based on these criteria, there are no component units.